VadimGouskov/pretty-grid/README.md

   - [Tutorials](https://github.com/VadimGouskov/pretty-grid/wiki/tutorials)

 ## Introduction
-Creating and manipulating elements in grid structures involves a lot of boilerplate code involving nested for loops.
+Creating and manipulating elements in grid structures involves a lot of repetative code involving nested for loops and n-d arrays.
 `pretty-grid` provides a range of classes and methods to do the heavy lifting so you can focus on the esthetics and logic of your grid structures.

 Using a couple of lines of code, you can already create a pretty complex looking grid.